 What is the material of the Endo Stitch™ needle?

 What do the toggle positions mean?

 The toggle positions correspond to the side of the device that is holding the needle.
 Moving the toggle lever back and forth passes the needle between the jaws.
 When the toggle lever on the left is forward, the needle is held by the left jaw.
 When the toggle lever on the right is forward, the needle is held by the right jaw.
 The toggle is placed in the center position aligned with the arrows for loading and removal of the needle.

 Note: Toggles may only be activated when the handles and jaws are in the closed position.
 Failure to do so may damage the instrument.

-The Endo Stitch™ single use suturing device is available in 2 sizes – 10 mm and 10 mm short.
+The Endo Stitch™ single use suturing device is 10 mm.
 It includes a choice of four suture materials – Surgidac™, Polysorb™, Bralon™, and Softsilk™ – available in two suture lengths – 7" for intracorporeal knot tying and 48" for extracorporeal knot tying.